jlevy/the-art-of-command-line/README.md

 - For more serious network debugging, [`wireshark`](https://wireshark.org/), [`tshark`](https://www.wireshark.org/docs/wsug_html_chunked/AppToolstshark.html), or [`ngrep`](http://ngrep.sourceforge.net/).

 - Know about `strace` and `ltrace`.
 These can be helpful if a program is failing, hanging, or crashing, and you don't know why, or if you want to get a general idea of performance.
 Note the profiling option (`-c`), and the ability to attach to a running process (`-p`).
+Use trace child option (`-f`) to avoid missing important calls.

 - Know about `ldd` to check shared libraries etc.